vincentaudebert/vincentaudebert.github.io/_posts/2015-09-03-error-callback-not-executed.md

 ...
 {% endhighlight %}

-Indeed in case of rejection you need to return it otherwise Angular thinks that everything is fine and go through the `success` callback!
+Indeed in case your promise gets rejected, you need to return it otherwise Angular thinks that everything is fine and go through the `success` callback!

 Hope this helps!